 Other choices from this menu are self-explanatory, but I particularly like these options: Copy, View and “Auto Scroll“.

 “Auto Scroll” option is something I use rarely, but when I have trouble with some EA that prints enormous amounts of log messages, turning “Auto Scroll” can be helpful.
 It simply allows you to look at the messages instead of seeing them scrolling down fast automatically which does not even give you time to read what they say.

 Copy option simply copies selected messages to a clipboard so you can paste them in other applications.
 This allows you to avoid sending full log file and simply copy and paste a few messages with error codes and send them to software support team.
-Of course there might be cases when full log files is still required, but in many cases only few messages can help solve a problem.
+Of course, there might be cases when full log files is still required, but in many cases, only a few messages can help solve a problem.

 View option allows you to filter through Experts log messages.
 Here’s the window it will open.

 What’s cool about this feature is that you can enter a phrase you want to find, choose a date range and MT4 will search all Experts log files to find any message that has your phrase.